Skip to main content

 Free Products

+Free products are a special type of product reserved by Flowglad, created in every pricing model.
+They exist to describe the billing null state for a customer.
+The free product slug is reserved for them.
+If your product offers limited features or grants usage credits on its free plan, the free product allows you to model this through feature associations.
+On customer creation, Flowglad will grant them the features on the free product of your pricing model.
 If your product does not offer any features or usage credits on its free plan, simply remove all features attached to your free product.
 This will make it so that customers will not be granted any features when they are created in Flowglad.

 Prices